aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/document-properties/setting-scalecrop-and-linksuptodate-properties-of-built-in-document-properties/_index.md

 ---

 ## **Possible Usage Scenarios**
 [BuiltInDocumentPropertyCollection.scaleCrop](https://reference.aspose.com/cells/javascript-cpp/builtindocumentpropertycollection/#scaleCrop--) and [BuiltInDocumentPropertyCollection.linksUpToDate](https://reference.aspose.com/cells/javascript-cpp/builtindocumentpropertycollection/#linksUpToDate--) are two extended built-in document properties defined inside the OpenXml format.
-The purpose of these properties are following.
+The purpose of these properties is as follows.

 ## **1) ScaleCrop**
 This element indicates the display mode of the document thumbnail.
 Set this element to **TRUE** to enable scaling of the document thumbnail to the display.
 Set this element to **FALSE** to enable cropping of the document thumbnail to show only sections that fit the display.